 Alan Cumyn is the author of the beloved Owen Skye children’s novels—The Secret Life of Owen Skye, After Sylvia and Dear Sylvia—which combined have either won or been short-listed for twelve national awards in Canada and were called “literary masterpieces of their genre” by the Writers’ Trust of Canada jury that awarded him the 2016 Vicky Metcalf Award for his body of work for young readers.

-He has also adapted After Sylvia for the stage and authored seven wide-ranging novels for adults including Burridge Unbound, a Giller Prize finalist, and The Famished Lover, longlisted for the International IMPAC Dublin Literary Award.
-His first YA novel, Tilt, was named one of the top works for young readers in 2011 in the US by Kirkus Reviews and in Canada by Quill & Quire.
-His latest young adult novel is Hot Pterodactyl Boyfriend, his first publication released simultaneously in Canada, the US and the UK.
-Alan lives in Ottawa, Canada.
+He has also authored seven wide-ranging novels for adults, including Burridge Unbound, a Giller Prize finalist, and The Famished Lover, long-listed for the International IMPAC Dublin Literary Award.
+His YA novel Tilt was named one of the top works for young readers in 2011 in the US by Kirkus Reviews, and in 2016 the CBC named Hot Pterodactyl Boyfriend one of the best YA novels in Canada.
+Alan holds an MA in Creative Writing and English Literature from the University of Windsor and a BA (Hons.) in English Literature and History from Queen’s University.
+He lives in Ottawa, Canada, with his wife, author and historian Suzanne Evans.